HassenH1/Bootstrap-testing-page-/README.md

 # Bootstrap-testing-page-
 first upload project for a Bootstrap page

-Simply Contact form created using bootstrap 4 for practice
+Simple Contact form created using bootstrap 4 for practice